TheMatjaz/LibAscon/README.md

   for a smaller build result when not all features are needed
 - shared libraries:
   - `ascon` with full feature set (like `asconfull`, but shared)
+- `testascon` a test runner executable , which test all features of the static library
-- `testascon`: a test runner executable , which test all features
+- `testasconshared` a test runner executable , which test all features of the shared library
-- `benchmark`: a simple benchmarking tool to get the number of CPU cycles per processed byte for offline-Ascon128 only.
-This is copied from the original reference implementation and used to compare the performance
+- `benchmark` a simple benchmarking tool to get the number of CPU cycles per processed byte for offline-Ascon128 only.
+This is copied from the original reference implementation and used to compare the performance.
+Tests the static library.

 Doxygen (if installed) is built separately to avoid recompiling it for any library change: